 - As for conference presentations, I have delivered papers at meetings of the Modern Language Association, the Modernist Studies Association, the American Literature Association, and the Society for the Study of American Women Writers, among others.
 In 2012, I served as an invited plenary speaker at the Gertrude Stein Symposium at Yale University and as a featured plenary speaker at the Sylvia Plath Symposium at Indiana University in Bloomington.
 In 2014, I delivered an invited talk on Sylvia Plath, feminism, and trauma studies as part of the Interdisciplinary Series at Marian University.
 In 2018, I gave the invited plenary talk at the Edward C. Moore Symposium on Excellence in Teaching and the Leap Indiana Conference to 250 people and delivered an invited featured talk in Plath studies at the Kurt Vonnegut Museum and Library.
-In 2020, I was proud to serve as an invited featured speaker at the Sylvia Plath Symposium on Zoom and as the plenary speaker at the IU FALCON teaching conference.
+In 2020, I served as an invited featured speaker at the Sylvia Plath Symposium on Zoom and as the plenary speaker at the IU FALCON teaching conference.
 In 2021, via Zoom, I gave an invited talk about feminist literary recovery efforts and Assia Wevill at the University of Huddersfield (England) and an invited presentation about pedagogy at Franklin University.
-In 2022, I delivered an invited featured presentation at the Sylvia Plath and America in Ted Hughes’s Birthday Letters” at Ted Hughes and America: A Symposium.
+In 2022, I delivered an invited featured presentation at the Sylvia Plath and Trans-Atlanticism Symposium, sponsored by Aristotle University of Thessaloniki, Greece and the Fulbright Foundation in Greece.

 Awards & Honors